 List of charts

-Offensive and Defensive Special Effects
+Offensive Special Effects (landscape and portrait)

 Here we have a quick reference chart for Criticals and Difficulty Grade effect on skill.
 If you like maths – you do not need the chart, the calculations are simple but I find doing them in the heat of the game distracting.